BackupTheBerlios/openrecord-svn/trunk/source/model/READ_ME.txt

 ---------------------------------
 Here's a quick overview of the terminology and concepts...

-Item -- items have attribute values
-Value -- an attribute value attached to an item
+Item -- items can have values assigned to their attributes Entry -- a value that has been assigned to an attribute of an item value -- the literal value held in an Entry, or a reference value held in an Entry

-Entry -- the abstract superclass for Item and Value Ordinal -- keeps track of where an Entry should appear in a list Vote -- keeps track of who thinks an Entry should be replaced/deleted Record -- an Item, Value, Ordinal, or Vote -- things that have to be recorded
+IdentifiedRecord -- the abstract superclass for Item and Entry Ordinal -- keeps track of where an IdentifiedRecord should appear in a list Vote -- keeps track of who thinks an IdentifiedRecord should be replaced/deleted Record -- an Item, Value, Ordinal, or Vote -- things that have to be recorded

 World -- a set of items, like the "OpenAgenda" world or the "CoolChaser" world